itsjesushx/TheSushiRoles/README.md

 | Show Team Color | -
 -----------------------

-## Invert
+## Drunk

-The Invert Modifier inverts your controls (no matter if keyboard or mouse).\
+The Drunk Modifier inverts your controls (no matter if keyboard or mouse).\
 \
 **NOTE**
 This is a Global Modifier, meaning everyone can have it